k1yrix/soberdocs.github.io/md/common-issues.md

 "DFFlagTextureQualityOverrideEnabled": true
 ```

 If it doesn't work, set the `"DFIntTextureQualityOverride"` FFlag to `1` instead.
-Otherwise, you are out of luck.
+Otherwise, you might be out of luck.

 ---